moscarellar/rock-paper-scissors/README.md

 *Returning Visitor Goals
-*I want the layout to remain as simple and minimalistic as possible, so I can recognize the features I have already identified on my first visit.
+*I want the layout to remain as simple and minimalistic as possible so I can recognize the features I have already identified on my first visit.

 ### Structure

-The website consists of 1 HTML page.
+The website consists of 1 HTML page with a very clean and simple layout.
+Buttons and score table are easy to identify and self explanatory.

-*
-*
-*

 ## Design